-A Formal Access Application Form has been provided to help applicants ensure their application is valid.
+A Formal Access Application Form is available to help applicants ensure their application is valid.
 It can be lodged online from Council's website here.

-Formal Access Application decision are reviewable in accordance with the GIPA Act.
+Formal Access Application decisions are reviewable in accordance with the GIPA Act.

 Application and processing fees